elastic/kibana/docs/settings.md

 ## Objects

-Please, **use caution** on this page, because the advanced editor will let you break things.
+Please, **use caution** on this page.
+No support is available for changes made here.

 The Objects page manages all of the objects created by Kibana (except Index Patterns which are handled by the Indices page).
-Today, that includes Dashboards, Visualizations, and Searches (created by the Discover app).

 Most apps give you all the tools needed to manage objects they create, but if/when they fall short, you can come here to tweak the specifics.

 ### View